nus-apr/CrashRepair/README.md

 # CrashRepair

-C Repair tool for Program Crashes
+A program repair tool for security vulnerabilities in C programs.

-## Build and Dependencies
+## Installation
-We provide a ready-made container which includes all necessary environment set-up to deploy and run our tool.
-Dependencies include:

-* LLDB
-* LLVM/Clang
-* Klee
-* LibASAN/LibUBSAN

-Build and run a container:
+To build and run a Docker image that contains only the tool and regression tests:

-    docker build -t rshariffdeen/crepair .
+    make -C docker crepair
+    docker run --rm -it crepair:tool

+To build an run a Docker image that contains both the tool and benchmark:

+    make -C docker aio
-    docker run --rm -ti rshariffdeen/crepair /bin/bash
+    docker run --rm -it crepair:aio

 # Running Example
 This repository includes several getting-started examples covering different types of program crashes